Satyaamp/Database-System/README.md

 ---

 ## 💬 **Contribute**
-We welcome contributions!
-You can fork the repository, open issues, and submit pull requests.
+We welcome contributions! 🎉

+Feel free to fork the repository, open issues, and submit pull requests. 🚀

 ---